 Apparent ‘truths’ and opinions change over longer periods of time.
 What was once viewed as general, normal and consensus can change as we learn more and society progresses.

 Uyi is a member of the Association of Internet Researchers (AoIR) and the Canadian Association for Information Science (CAIS).
 He is a referee ('expert reviewer') for the Journal of Information Science (SAGE Publishing) and Misinformation Review (Harvard University).
-He is the co-author of the book Online Misinformation Analysis and Information Quality Theory (2021).
+He is the co-author of the book Misinformation Matters: Online Content and Quality Analysis (Taylor & Francis, 2023)

 Paul Miller, PhD